Antananarivo Analamanga, Madagascar Travel Guide

 Another well-regarded private clinic, often serving expatriates and tourists for various medical needs.

-A public, larger hospital, where standards can vary; used mainly in case of a major emergency or as a last resort.
+A public, larger hospital, where standards can vary; used mainly for serious emergencies or as a last resort.

-Always keep a copy of your passport and visa in a different place from the originals.
+Always keep a copy of your passport and travel visa separate from the originals.
 This speeds up replacement processes if documents go missing.

 A well-organized pre-trip checklist makes your journey to Antananarivo smooth and stress-free.